IanFinlayson/exploring-cs/chapter02.md

 ------------------------------------------------------------------------

 To install Python along with Thonny on Windows computers, go to the [Thonny website](https://thonny.org/).
-Then click the Windows link in the download box at the upper right.
+Hover over the Windows link in the download box at the upper right.
+Click the top link which is labeled "Installer with 64-bit Python".
 Choose to save the file.
 When the download is finished, run the installer program.

 Click next, select the agreement, choose where to install it, and wait